howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-Now it's time to create your first commit 🎉
+Now it's time to create your first commit. 🎉

 <Instruction>

-Add your project source files to git and create your first commit:
+Add your project source files to the git staging area and create your first commit:

 ```bash(path=".../hackernews-typescript/")
 git add .